Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/basic-pipelines-concepts.md

 ### What is 'continuous integration'?

-**Continuous Integration (CI)** is the practice used by development teams to automate the merging and testing of code.
-Implementing CI helps to catch bugs early in the development cycle, which makes them less expensive to fix.
-Automated tests execute as part of the CI process to ensure quality.
-Artifacts are produced from CI systems and fed to release pipelines to drive frequent deployments.
-The Build service in VSTS and TFS helps you set up and manage CI for your applications.
+**Continuous Integration (CI)** CI is the practice used by development teams to simplify the merging and testing of code.
+CI helps to catch bugs or problems early in the development cycle, which makes them easier and faster to fix.
+Automated tests are run as part of the CI process to ensure quality.
+Items known as "artifacts" are produced from CI systems and used by the **Continuous Delivery** release pipelines to drive automatic deployments.

 ### What is 'continuous delivery'?

-**Continuous Delivery (CD)** is a process by which code is built, tested, and deployed to one or more test and production environments.
+**Continuous Delivery (CD)**: CD is a process by which code is built, tested, and deployed to one or more test and production environments.
 Deploying and testing in multiple environments drives quality.
-CI systems produce the deployable artifacts including infrastructure and apps.
-Automated release pipelines consume these artifacts to release new versions and fixes to existing systems.
-Monitoring and alerting systems run continually to drive visibility into the entire CD process.
-The Release service in VSTS and TFS helps you set up and manage CD for your applications.
+CI systems produce the deployable artifacts, including infrastructure and apps, automated release pipelines consume these artifacts to release new versions and fixes to existing systems.
+Monitoring and alerting systems run constantly to drive visibility into the entire CD process and to ensure errors are caught often and early.

 ### What is a 'pipeline'?